-A tri-suit is a one-piece garment specifically engineered for triathlon, usually including quick-drying features, padding at the rear and zippers to provide you with a do-it-all suit that you won’t have to change out of while swimming, cycling and running.
+A tri-suit is a one-piece garment specifically engineered for triathlon and its three disciplines.
+It will have quick-drying features, padding at the rear and zippers to provide you with a do-it-all suit that you won’t have to change out of while swimming, cycling and running.

 It’s unanimous that wearing a tri-suit is preferable to changing in and out of swim/cycle/run-specific clothing between disciplines.
 First and foremost, you’ll save lots of time in transition by not having to keep changing; and secondly, the demand for tri-specific clothing as the sport has grown means that your tri-suit will most likely be packed with tech and expert know-how to keep you comfortable throughout your race.